dongle-the-gadget/W11ISOPatcher/docs/supportguidelines.md

 Here are the support guidelines of W11ISOPatcher.
 All issues submitted must comply to these guidelines, otherwise the issue will be immediately closed.

 ## Operating system
 This project only officially supports **Windows 10 May 2020 Update (version 2004, build 19041) or newer**.
-Older versions and other OSes are either:
+Older versions and other OSes either:
-  - Ended support (ex: Windows 7 or older versions of Windows 10).
+  - Have ended support (ex: Windows 7 or older versions of Windows 10).
-  - Not tested (ex: Windows 8.1).
+  - Is not tested (ex: Windows 8.1).
   - Cannot run the program under normal means (ex: macOS or Linux).

 ## Program versions